Zimmergren/LogAnalytics.Client/README.md

   "LawConfiguration": {
     "LawId": "YOUR LOG ANALYTICS INSTANCE ID",
     "LawKey": "YOUR LOG ANALYTICS WORKSPACE KEY"
+  },
+  "LawServicePrincipalCredentials": {
+    "ClientId": "Principal Client ID Here",
+    "ClientSecret": "Principal Client Secret Here",
+    "Domain": "Your tenant guid here, or tenant name" }
 }
-}
 ```

+#### Where can I get the credentials?
+To add the secrets with the correct values, you need to add the Workspace Id (LawId), and the Key.
+You can find these from the Log Analytics Workspace in the Azure Portal, for example.

+To add the Service Principal secrets, you should create a new service principal and add a secret, then grant it reader access on the Log Analytics resource.
+There are steps outlines for that part here: https://zimmergren.net/retrieve-logs-from-application-insights-programmatically-with-net-core-c/ - refer to "Step 1".

 Read more about configuring user secrets in .NET Core projects: https://docs.microsoft.com/aspnet/core/security/app-secrets